EthanMinton/megr2157-portfolio/docs/assignments/A04/index.md

 <img width="1916" height="982" alt="image" src="https://github.com/user-attachments/assets/f5770db5-6d1f-487f-899e-f912c7283330" />

 Once I had completed the model and moved on to the Chamfer and fillet, I realized that when I was initializing the model, my scale for units had not saved with mm as the basic unit, and had instead saved with cm as the basic unit.
 Thankfully, utilizing the Scale feature, I was able to scale down the model by 0.1 to ensure that all units were correctly processed.
-I plan on attaching both the normal model that contains the incorrectly scaled units and yet the same dimensions and the scaled-down model that is appropriately sized with the Scale feature.
+I plan on attaching both the normal model that contains the incorrectly scaled units but has the same dimensions and the scaled-down model that is appropriately sized with the Scale feature.

 <img width="1911" height="978" alt="image" src="https://github.com/user-attachments/assets/1e16a7bf-9eaa-48f8-b818-4b3dd6cbb461" />